SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/view-dashboards.md

 Explore is an out-of-the-box Sumo Logic navigation tool that provides an intuitive visual representation of your environment.

-To open Explore and AWS Observability View, do the following:
+To open Explore and AWS Observability View, go to [AWS Observibility tab](/docs//observability/aws) in home page or do the following:

-1. Log in to Sumo Logic and click **+ New** on the top menu bar.
+1. Sign in to Sumo Logic and click **+ New** on the top menu bar.
 1. From the dropdown menu, choose **Explore**.

     ![Explorer.png](/img/observability/Explorer.png)